 Chicken Alfredo Stuffed Shells are easy and so creamy and delicious.
-Stuffed with chicken, mozzarella, Parmesan and chicken and topped with a creamy homemade Alfredo sauce, these stuffed shells are perfect for a quick weeknight meal but still classy enough for company.
+Stuffed with chicken, mozzarella, and Parmesan, then topped with a creamy homemade Alfredo sauce, these stuffed shells are perfect for a quick weeknight meal but still classy enough for company.

 My best friend and I have quite similar palates when it comes to food.
 We have been lunching together since we were in high school, and we have our favorite local and national restaurants.
 Don’t scoff, but Olive Garden is one of those places.
 I know some people swear that Olive Garden isn’t “real” Italian food, but if it tastes good, who cares?